Research & Evidence

 Case study: Re-Origin

 Yana Nakhimova, Ph.D., developed and led a 6-week somatic movement series titled Neuroplasticity in Motion, combining live sessions and guided practices.
-The program focused on nervous system regulation, body awareness, reduced fear of movement, and bottom-up recovery tools.

 Participants reported improved ability to calm down, stronger connection to the body, reduced fear around movement, and positive emotional shifts after practice.